CV

 • 2023

-Syncopated Tales, Bode Gallery, Berlin, DE
+• Syncopated Tales, with Darin Cooper & Ryan Cosbert, Bode Gallery, Berlin, DE

 • The Dance, Luce Gallery, Torino, IT

-• SEEING STARS: Works from the Fischer / Shull Collection of Contemporary Art, curated by Dexter Wimberly, The Harvey B. Gantt Center, Charlotte, NC, US
+• Seeing Stars: Works from the Fischer / Shull Collection of Contemporary Art, curated by Dexter Wimberly, The Harvey B. Gantt Center, Charlotte, NC, US

 • Not For Sale, curated by Cornelia Stokes & Kiara Cristina Ventura, NXVHTN, New Haven, CT, US